Healthy Easter Recipes for Kids: Fun and Balanced Ideas for Families

 🍌 Honey-Banana Hot Cross Buns

-A fruity twist on the classic, served with fresh apple slices for a balanced treat.
+A fruity twist on the Easter classic, naturally sweetened with banana and served with fresh apple slices for a balanced treat.

 Honey Banana Hot cross Buns